-1. Special Charge for Twin Waters Maintenance
+Special Charge for Twin Waters Maintenance

-The responsibilities for the maintenance of a number of stages of the Twin Waters Development were transferred to council prior to 2016/17.
+The responsibilities for the maintenance of a number of stages of the Twin Waters Development were transferred to council prior to 2014/15.
 The previous Maroochy Shire Council, Lend Lease Developments (LLD) and representatives of the Twin Waters Future Maintenance Committee (FMC) determined how the maintenance for the Twin Waters Residential Community would be carried out into the future.
 The work undertaken has given the stakeholders a clear understanding of the asset types, service levels and issues surrounding the ongoing maintenance of the Twin Waters Residential Community.

-The special charge for Twin Waters Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, have specially benefited or will specially benefit, or has or will have special access to, the service, facility or activity supplied or provided.
+The special charge for Twin Waters Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, specially benefit from this service.
 Properties subject to the special charge fall within the area delineated on the attached plan - Twin Waters Maintenance Benefit Area.

-The special charge will be levied on all properties within the defined benefited area at differential levels according to the degree of benefit to which the rateable property or its occupier is deemed to derive.
+The special charge will be levied on all properties within the defined benefited area at differential levels according to the degree of benefit to which the occupier of the land is deemed to derive.
 The charge will be levied on the following basis:

-Living Choice Twin Waters Retirement Village (Property number 89200) \$1,118.00 All other properties \$ 107.00
+Living Choice Twin Waters Retirement Village \$1,099.00 All other properties \$115.00